-- Awards for travel expenses are not made on a retroactive basis (i.e., for conferences/meetings attended prior to the date of approval). - Preference is given to applicants who have not been previously funded. - Requests for travel support should be made at least 30 days prior to the event to guarantee consideration of review.
-Students will hear back within 2 weeks of submitting a request. - Applicants should complete a Student Poster and Travel Support Request form with required documentation and submit it to the Director, Academic Affairs.
+- Awards for travel expenses are not made on a retroactive basis (i.e., for conferences/meetings attended prior to the date of request). - Preference is given to applicants who have not been previously funded. - Requests for travel support should be made at least 30 days prior to the event to guarantee consideration of review.
+Students will hear back within 2 weeks of submitting a request. - Applicants should complete a Student Poster and Travel Support Request form, located under Handbooks & Forms on the Student Resources page, with required documentation and submit it to the Director, Academic Affairs.
 Pre-approval is available, but reimbursement processing is pending receipts. - All awards are subject to availability of funding. - All posters and presentations must use the Jefferson templates (see Posters, Presentations and Manuscripts).